GitAbbonu/Node_exercise/README.md

-# Create a script that uses module.exports to export a function.
-Create another script that uses require() to imp
+# Create a script that uses export default to export a function.
+Create another script that uses import to import the function and then calls it.